 Add up your adjusted expenses and compare the total to your current income.
 When your income is reduced, it may be very difficult to stay within your income.
 What can you do if your expenses are greater than your income?

 - Cut spending.
-See the fact sheet in this series Strategies for Spending Less for suggestions, particularly for reducing flexible expenses.
+See Strategies for Spending Less for suggestions, particularly for reducing flexible expenses.

 - Increase your income.
 What are the possibilities for part-time or temporary work to help supplement your income?
+Are you now eligible for public assistance programs that help you obtain needs such as food?
 Use your non-dollar resources, too.
-See Bartering, another fact sheet in this series.
+See Bartering.

 - Look at your other assets.
 What savings, investments or property do you have that could be used or converted to cash to meet expenses?
-See Making the Most of What You Have, another fact sheet in this series.
+See Making the Most of What You Have for more ideas.
 Keep in mind that borrowing and using savings may be only temporary solutions.

 - Reduce your fixed expenses.
 If too much of your income is going to fixed expenses such as housing or debt payments, there may not be enough money left to cover your other living expenses.
 You may need to refinance your loans, move to lower-cost housing, or surrender the property to your creditor to get out from under some of your debt.
-See Talking with Creditors and Keeping a Roof Overhead, other fact sheets in this series.
+See Talking with Creditors and Keeping a Roof Overhead for more ideas.